Southern Motorway crash: Traffic 'very heavy'

 On the Northern Motorway traffic is heavy between Oteha Valley and Onewa Rds, while on the Southwestern it is heavy between Hobsonville and Royal Rds and building at St Lukes Rd.

+A breakdown is blocking a southbound lane on the Southern Motorway in the Spaghetti Junction area.

-A breakdown is blocking the left lane citybound after the Upper Harbour Highway off-ramp.
-Commuters are warned to pass with care and expect delays.
+A breakdown that was earlier blocking the left lane citybound after the Upper Harbour Highway off-ramp has now been cleared.
+Commuters are warned to expect delays.